The Craft Beer Marketing Playbook: Principles for effective revenue generation

 Because here at Skill Level 2 we recognize that any kid down the street with half a brain can post “stuff” and press send in MailChimp.

-But what really moves the needle is the little marketing-bomb you put into each piece of content that goes out.
+But what really moves the needle for your brewery is the little marketing-bomb you put into each piece of content that goes out.

 The First C: Creative